Chorus/DynamicsDocs/docs/Patients/Authorization.md

 - *Coverage* - Populated with the Active Coverage record with the latest End Date (or no End Date) for this Patient.
     - If a patient has more than one active coverage, ensure that the selected coverage is the one the authorization is covered by, otherwise select the correct coverage.
 - *Authorization Number* - Enter the authorization number.
 This will be included on the claims created against this authorization.
 - *Authorization Type* - Select whether this is an assessment authorization (authorizing an initial/follow-up assessment to be completed) or a service authorization.
 Only service authorizations will generate authorization workflows prior to expiration.
-[Read more about authorization workflows](../CRM/AuthWF.md).
+[Learn more about authorization workflows](../CRM/AuthWF.md).
 - *Period Start Date* - Enter the start date that the authorization is valid from.
 - *Period End Date* - The End Date is prepopulated to 6 months after the Start Date, and you can edit it as needed.
 This is the date the authorization is valid until.
 - *Practitioner* - Select the practitioner on the authorization, if the billing provider on the claim will be an individual (rather than organization).
 Otherwise, leave blank.